 2. Mathematics and Statistics: Proficiency in linear algebra, calculus, and statistics is essential for comprehending the fundamental principles of machine learning algorithms.

-3. Machine Learning Algorithms: Familiarity with many machine learning algorithms, including supervised learning (e.g., regression, classification), unsupervised learning (e.g., clustering, dimensionality reduction), and deep learning, is necessary.
+3. Machine Learning Algorithms: It is necessary to be familiar with many machine learning algorithms, including supervised learning (e.g., regression, classification), unsupervised learning (e.g., clustering, dimensionality reduction), and deep learning.

-4. Data Preprocessing: The capability to cleanse, preprocess, and convert raw data into an appropriate format for machine learning is a foundational competency.
+4. Data Preprocessing: A foundational competency is the capability to cleanse, preprocess, and convert raw data into an appropriate format for machine learning.

 5. Data Visualization: Proficiency in data visualization libraries like Matplotlib, Seaborn, or Plotly to visualize data and model performance is important for communicating results effectively.